maths/moodle-qtype_stack/doc/en/Authoring/Testing.md

 ### Test case construction and MCQ

 Remember that MCQ input types return a CAS expression.
-However, you must ensure each testcase actually corresponds to an option provided to the student, otherwise STACK will generate a run-time error.
+However, you must ensure each testcase actually corresponds to an option provided to the student, otherwise STACK will generate a runtime error.
 Hence you cannot construct a test case from the list provided as the "Teacher's answer" in these input types!

 It is sensible to use the helper functions.
 E.g. for a radio/dropdown use